 Baritone Michael Chipman joined the voice faculty of the Colburn Community School of Performing Arts in November of 2017.
 Mr. Chipman is a graduate of Oberlin College Conservatory where he studied with Richard Miller.
 He also holds a master’s degree in vocal performance from the University of Utah and is the co-author (with W. Steven Smith) of The Naked Voice: A Wholistic Approach to Singing, published by Oxford University Press in 2007.

 From 2008–2018, Mr. Chipman was an assistant professor and head of the voice program at Westminster College in Salt Lake City, Utah.
 His students have had great success, winning many competitions including the District Metropolitan National Council Auditions, National Association of Teachers of Singing (NATS) Competitions, and the Utah Symphony Salute to Youth, among others.
-His students have also won scholarships for undergraduate and graduate study at top-ranked conservatories and music schools, including the Eastman School of Music, Manhattan School of Music, Indiana University Jacobs School of Music, the San Francisco Conservatory, UCLA Herb Alpert School of Music, USC Thornton School of Music, UC Santa Barbara, Chapman University, University of Houston Moores School of Music, Arizona State University, University of Minnesota, and the University of Utah.
+His students have also won scholarships for undergraduate and graduate study at top-ranked conservatories and music schools, including the Eastman School of Music, Manhattan School of Music, Indiana University Jacobs School of Music, Oberlin Conservatory of Music, the San Francisco Conservatory, UCLA Herb Alpert School of Music, USC Thornton School of Music, UC Santa Barbara, Chapman University, University of Houston Moores School of Music, Arizona State University, University of Minnesota, and the University of Utah.

 Mr. Chipman’s performance interests range from art song to Baroque music to contemporary opera.
 He recently sang Schubert’s masterpiece, Winterreise with pianist Kimi Kawashima at the Grand Teton Music Festival and on the NOVA Chamber Music Series, sang the role of Guglielmo in Cosi fan tutte at Oper im Park in St. Anton, Austria, recorded the role of Roderick Usher in Gordon Getty’s opera Usher House with the San Francisco Opera Orchestra and sang the baritone solo in Brahms’s Ein Deutsches Requiem with Utah Chamber Artists.
 In November 2005, he made his Carnegie Hall debut singing the baritone solo in Haydn’s Mass in Time of War with the New England Symphonic Ensemble.
 He has performed twice as a soloist at Carnegie Hall and in Utah performed regularly with the Utah Opera, Utah Symphony, Utah Chamber Artists, Intermezzo Chamber Music, and NOVA Chamber Music Series.